jcgueriaud1/groovy-v24-example/README.md

 # Vaadin Gradle Skeleton Starter

-This project demos the possibility of having Vaadin project in npm+webpack mode using Gradle.
+This project demos the possibility of having Vaadin project using Gradle, Groovy and Java at the same time.
 Please see the [Starting a Vaadin project using Gradle](https://vaadin.com/docs/latest/guide/start/gradle) for the documentation.

 Prerequisites: